finos/a11y-theme-builder/docs/setup/app-installation.md

 ### Remove the stopped Application build image
 To remove the Theme Builder Docker image from your system run the following command.

-Note that the application must be stopped before the image can be removed.
+Note that the application container must be [stopped and removed](../start-builder/#docker-commands-to-manage-the-theme-builder-application) before the image can be removed.
 Once the image is removed, you won't be able to run the Theme Builder application unless you build the Docker image again.

 ```
 docker rmi a11y-theme-builder